wooorm/plain-text-data-to-json/Readme.md

 ### Comments:

-Use a percentage sign to specify a comment.
+Use a percentage sign (by default) to specify a comment.
 The comment will last until the end of line.

 ```
 % This is a completely commented line.